Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 OSCP A,B and C were exam-like and had 3 machines for AD network and 3 standalones.
 I found them much easier than the actual exam.

 # Tips & Tricks

+Whenever you are hacking a machine don't be afraid to lookup hints, it's always better to learn what you don't know than stumbling around in the dark but only look it up when you have already tried everything you know.

 The main tip I would like to give is anything you find even slightly suspicious search about it on [HackTricks](https://book.hacktricks.xyz/).
 It is a great resource and helped me immensely to pass the exam.